rcbops/rpc-ceph/README.md

 ### AIO Scenarios

-To run an AIO scenario for Ceph you can pick from the following:
+To run an AIO scenario for Ceph you can run the following export on a general1-8 or perf2-15 flavor instance, unless otherwise noted:
+#export RE_JOB_SCENARIO="name of scenario from below"

 **functional**:
 This is a base AIO for Ceph, includes MaaS testing, this runs on each